raganwald-deprecated/homoiconic/2008-11-07/from_birds_that_compose_to_method_advice.markdown

 		# stuff to do BEFORE stuff to do BEFORE we do stuff...
 	end

-So as we can see, the before methods get chained together before the method.
+As we can see, the before methods get chained together before the method.
 To keep this nice and clean, we are going to make them work just like composable functions: whatever our before method's block returns will be passed as a parameter up the chain.
 We also won't fool around with altering the order of before methods, we'll just take them as they come.

 This is really simple, we are composing methods.
 To compare to the bluebird above, we are writing `before`, then the name of a method, then a function.
 I'll rewrite it like this: